-Direct-Funded Technical College programs can claim a student's enrollment provided there is an Interlocal Cooperative Agreement in place with the student's resident district.
+A DFTC can claim a student's enrollment provided there is an Interlocal Cooperative Agreement in place with the student's resident district.
+However, the student remains the responsibility of their resident district.
+Enrollment can be shared between the DFTC and the district - specifically for provision of special education and TBIP services.